Bundesgrenzschutz

-Bundesgrenzschutz (/de/; abbreviation: BGS; lit.
-'Federal Border Protection') is the former name of the German Bundespolizei (Federal Police).
-Established on 16 March 1951 as a subordinate agency of the Federal Ministry of the Interior, the BGS originally was primarily focused on protecting the West German borders.
-During their early days, BGS units had military structures, training and equipment.
-The law enforcement officers legally had military combatant status until 1994.
-A major part of the early BGS personnel joined the newly founded German Armed Forces (Bundeswehr) in 1956 and thus significantly contributed to West Germany's rearmament.
-The BGS was renamed to Bundespolizei on 1 July 2005.
-The change of name did not have any effect on the legal status or competencies of the agency, but rather reflects its transition to a multi-faceted police agency with control over border, railway and aviation security.
+The Bundesgrenzschutz (/de/; abbreviation: BGS, Federal Border Guard) was the federal border police force of the Federal Republic of Germany (West Germany), later renamed the Bundespolizei (Federal Police).
+Established on 16 March 1951 as a subordinate agency of the Federal Ministry of the Interior, the BGS originally focused on protecting the borders of West Germany, including its land and maritime frontiers.
+In its early years, BGS units had military structures, training, and equipment, and its law enforcement officers held legal military combatant status until 1994.

+A significant portion of early BGS personnel transferred to the newly founded German Armed Forces (Bundeswehr) in 1956, contributing to West Germany's rearmament.

+The Bundesgrenzschutz was renamed Bundespolizei on 1 July 2005.
+The change of name did not alter the agency's legal status or constitutional basis, but reflected its development into a multi‑faceted police force with responsibilities including land and maritime border protection, railway policing, and aviation security.